Gabriel-Develops/Steam-Game-Tracker/README.md

 # Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, node-steam-openid, passport, passport-local, validator
+bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, node-steam-openid, node-fetch, ejs-layouts, passport, passport-local, validator

+---

+# Optimizations

+- Streamline requests and make the steam middleware more modular
+- Create a game model that incorporates data from both User and Todo models
+- Clarify requests on routers - use PUT for requests that update the db
+- Log error messages to local and display in ejs errors partial

 ---